 A Non-Believer Wonders Whether Should Have Said a Few Hail Marys Back at the Grotto

-On this trip I deliberate scouted out the seating situation on the bus, being prone to motion sickness and knowing that the climb would twist and turn up the mountain, I conveniently positioned myself in the front seat.
-As the bus chugged up the mountain, I could see places where the one-lane road crumbled at the sides and in one place almost half the road had disintegrated.
+On this trip I deliberately scouted out the seating situation on the bus, being prone to motion sickness, and knowing that the climb would twist and turn up the mountain, I conveniently positioned myself in the front seat.
+As the bus chugged up the mountain, I could see places where the one-lane road crumbled at the sides, and in one place almost half the road had disintegrated.